microsoft/CryptoNets/README.md

 the service provider does not learn anything about the data that was used, the prediction that was made or any intermediate result since everything is encrypted throughout the process.

-This project uses the Simple Encrypted Arithmetic Library [SEAL](http://sealcrypto.org) version 3.2.1 implementation of Homomorphic Encryption developed in [Microsoft Research](https://www.microsoft.com/en-us/research/).
+This project uses the [Microsoft SEAL](http://sealcrypto.org) version 3.2 implementation of Homomorphic Encryption developed in [Microsoft Research](https://www.microsoft.com/en-us/research/).
 The project is made of three components:
 1. A wrapper for Homomorphic Encryption that allow working with matrices and vectors while hiding much of the underlying crypto.
 2. Implementation of main Neural-Network layers using the wrapper.